 Because people are currently drowning in (mostly negative) information, I didn’t want to bombard my followers with anything that wasn’t helpful or valuable in some way.

-More so than ever before, high-quality posts are a priority over high-quantity.
+More so than ever before, I’ve come to realise that high-quality posts are a priority over high-quantity.

 9. Writing is a Muscle